vfmd/vfmd-spec/spec/for_implementers.md

         text forming the _closing link tag_.

      7. The _top node_ is popped off

+     8. All nodes with _node type_ equal to _link node_ are removed from
+        the _stack of potential opening span tags_

  3. If the _topmost node_ of type _other link node_ is not _null_, and
     if both the following conditions are satisfied: